-It’s #31 on Rolling Stone’s 500 Greatest Albums of All Time.
+It’s #34 on Rolling Stones’s list of the 500 Greatest Albums of All Time and an American treasure.

 The Rolling Stones never appeased Garcia’s appetite in the same way that their compatriot’s The Beatles did: “Garcia thought, The Rolling Stones’ music was not that much of a surprise, because I’d listened to a lot of rhythm and blues, and early Rolling Stones was similar to that music, although not as well done.
 But the Beatles were doing something new and they had great musical ideas and a great thing going.
 Plus, seeing the movie Hard Day’s Night was a turn-on.”

 ~ David Nelson, New Riders of The Purple Sage

 June 29, 1967 ~ The debut album from Captain Beefheart and His Magic Band is released featuring a 20 year-old Ry Cooder.